Professional oboe reeds

-I am currently using a Pfeiffer/Mack or Mack++ shape, 47mm brass staples with natural cork, and a Ross or Inoledy gouger.
+I am currently using a Pfeiffer/Mack or Mack++ shape, 47mm brass staples with natural cork, and Kunibert or Reeds N Stuff gouger.
 The oboe cane used changes from season to season and is what I find to be best at the moment.
 Currently, I am using Lavoro oboe cane

 Hard reeds are less finished in my opinion so if you have a particular way you like to finish your reeds you may consider trying the hard professional oboe reeds.
 I do not suggest ordering hard oboe reeds unless you have a lot of experience adjusting oboe reeds.
 I describe them as “unfinished”.

 If every oboe reed you buy seems very hard to play you may try the soft professional oboe reeds.